Brazing: Furnace brazing

 Furnace brazing is a semi-automatic process used widely in industrial brazing operations due to its adaptability to mass production and use of unskilled labor.
 There are many advantages of furnace brazing over other heating methods that make it ideal for mass production.
 One main advantage is the ease with which it can produce large numbers of small parts that are easily jigged or self-locating.
 The process also offers the benefits of a controlled heat cycle (allowing use of parts that might distort under localized heating) and no need for post braze cleaning.
 Common atmospheres used include: inert, reducing or vacuum atmospheres all of which protect the part from oxidation.
 Some other advantages include: low unit cost when used in mass production, close temperature control, and the ability to braze multiple joints at once.
 Furnaces are typically heated using either electric, gas or oil depending on the type of furnace and application.
 However, some of the disadvantages of this method include: high capital equipment cost, more difficult design considerations and high power consumption.

 There are four main types of furnaces used in brazing operations: batch type; continuous; retort with controlled atmosphere; and vacuum.

 A batch type furnace has relatively low initial equipment costs, and can heat each part load separately.
-It can turned on and off at will, which reduces operating expenses when it's not in use.
+It can be turned on and off at will, which reduces operating expenses when it's not in use.
 These furnaces are suited to medium to large volume production, and offer a large degree of flexibility in type of parts that can be brazed.
 Either controlled atmospheres or flux can be used to control oxidation and cleanliness of parts.